Rails Resources

 Prefix Verb URI Pattern Controller#Action

-anywhere in our Rails app to generate the path /cats
+anywhere in our Rails app to generate the path /dogs

 .